CihadDogan/UnityProjectTemplate/README.md

 # Unity Project Directory Template
-I use this directory template for hyper-casual and casual mobile game projects.
+I use this directory structure for hyper-casual and casual mobile game projects.

 ## Directory Structure
 * [Animations]()